howest-mct/2021-2022-projectone-Jinlei2000/readme.md

    - MySQL Server Port: 3306
    - Username: USERNAME
    - Password: PASSWORD
      <br><br>

 10. Apache\
     Install Apache and configuration.

     ```bash
     sudo apt install apache2
     ```

     Some plugins:

     ```bash
     sudo a2enmod proxy_http
     sudo a2enmod rewrite
     sudo a2enmod ssl
     ```

     Follow this link to configure Self Signed Certificate for https: [Tutorial](https://peppe8o.com/self-signed-certificate-https-in-raspberry-pi-with-apache/)
     Change some configurations.

     ```bash
     nano /etc/apache2/sites-available/000-default.conf
     ```

     Replace the following lines with the following lines and change DocumentRoot to the path of your project (SAVE: CTRL + X > Y > Enter):

     Go to [GitHub](https://github.com/howest-mct/2021-2022-projectone-Jinlei2000/blob/master/apache%20file.txt) copy apache file

     Now restart the Apache.

     ```bash
     sudo systemctl restart apache2
     ```

     check the status of Apache.

     ```bash
     sudo systemctl status apache2
     ```

     ```bash
     Loaded: loaded (/lib/systemd/system/apache2.service; enabled; vendor preset:
     enabled)
     Active: active (running) since ...
     ```

 11. Run the server.\
     Last things to be done.
     Go to [Geoapify](https://www.geoapify.com/tutorial/how-to-implement-geocoding-javascript-tutorial) create account and make a new project.
 Now copy the API key.
 Then go to the project directory on the PI (frontend > script > dashboard.js > line 371) and paste the API key.

     Ready to run everything :satisfied:.

     ```bash
     sudo /bin/python3 <project_directory>/backend/app.py
     ```

 12. Automatic starting of the software (services).\
     If you follow this your raspberry pi is booting your software will start automatically.
 I have 2 files that need to be started.
 One is [app.py](https://github.com/howest-mct/2021-2022-projectone-Jinlei2000/blob/master/backend/app.py) and other is [powerbtn.py](https://github.com/howest-mct/2021-2022-projectone-Jinlei2000/blob/master/backend/powerbtn.py).

     Create the file and put the contents of the following lines in it:

     ```bash
     nano /etc/systemd/system/smartgarbage.service
     ```

     **Don't forget** to replace the placeholders with the correct directory (ExecStart, WorkingDirectory)!

     ```bash
     [Unit]
     Description=smartgarbage
     After=network.target
     [Service]
     ExecStart==/usr/bin/python3 -u /home/student/2021-2022-projectone-Jinlei2000/backend/app.py
     WorkingDirectory=/home/student/2021-2022-projectone-Jinlei2000/backend
     StandardOutput=inherit
     StandardError=inherit
     Restart=always
     User=root
     [Install]
     WantedBy=multi-user.target
     ```

     Save the file (CTRL + X > Y).\
      Now we are going to create the second service for the powerbtn.py

     ```bash
     nano /etc/systemd/system/powerbtn.service
     ```

     **Don't forget** to replace the placeholders with the correct directory (ExecStart, WorkingDirectory)!

     ```bash
     [Unit]
     Description=powerbtn
     After=network.target
     [Service]
     ExecStart==/usr/bin/python3 -u /home/student/2021-2022-projectone-Jinlei2000/backend/powerbtn.py
     WorkingDirectory=/home/student/2021-2022-projectone-Jinlei2000/backend
     StandardOutput=inherit
     StandardError=inherit
     Restart=always
     User=root
     [Install]
     WantedBy=multi-user.target
     ```

     Notify the system of the new service Next, inform the system that the new service should be active.

     ```bash
     sudo systemctl enable powerbtn.service
     ```

     Restart the system.

     ```bash
     sudo reboot
     ```

     You can now use the power button to turn the app.py script on or off.
 If you hold the power button longer than 6 seconds the raspberry pi will shutdown.<br><br>

 ### The circuit diagram

-We are going to connect the circuit of the Smart garbage. go to [instructables](https://www.instructables.com/Making-a-Smart-Garbage/) link!!!! to see the scheme for more detail.
+We are going to connect the circuit of the Smart garbage. go to [instructables](https://www.instructables.com/Making-a-Smart-Garbage/) to see the scheme for more detail or go to [fritzing](https://github.com/howest-mct/2021-2022-projectone-Jinlei2000/tree/master/fritzing_schema)

 ## Instructables